- Our School

 If a child has needs related to more specific areas of their education, such as spelling, handwriting, numeracy & literacy skills etc. then the child will receive focussed support.
 This will be delivered by a teacher or teaching assistant.
 The length of time of any intervention will vary according to the need, but will generally be for a term.
 The interventions will be regularly reviewed by all involved, including the children, to ascertain the effectiveness of the provision and to inform future planning.

 These interventions will be recorded on the child’s provision map (this is a record of the interventions, timings and impact of the intervention).
 A provision map is also a record of support that the child is receiving including the impact it is having on the child’s learning.
-If you have any queries related to the interventions please do not hesitate to contact the class teacher or Inclusion Manager.
+If you have any queries related to the interventions please do not hesitate to contact the class teacher or Trust SENCO, Mrs Hughes.

 Pupil Progress Meetings are held regularly through-out the year.
 This is a meeting where the class teacher meets with the Head teacher or Deputy Head Teacher to discuss the progress of the children in their class.
 This shared discussion highlights any potential difficulties in order for further support to be planned.